Monday, August 17, 2026

 As industrial packaging methods improved, canned food became increasingly popular among campers, especially among early car campers.
 They could simply open a can and heat it by placing it on top of the car engine, earning them the nickname "Tin Can Tourists."
 Canned food remained a staple on the trail for many years until lighter packaging options became more common.
 Today, carrying canned food on the trail is often seen as a sign of inexperience.

 We cannot forget a hiker's most prized menu item—sugar.
 In the late 19th century, hard candy confections were all the rage.
 They were also perfectly suited for the trail.
 They came in all shapes and sizes and provided just the right energy boost during a long hike.
 They came in many flavors but some especially popular ones included peppermint, lemon and other citrus, butterscotch, and spicy flavors like cinnamon and anise.
+Necco wafers are an example of candy that was popular at this time.
+Necco wafers are the oldest candy brand still produced in the United States.
+They began operation in 1847 and were popular among Union soldiers and WWII soldiers.
+They would have been one of the primary candy options available to Earl Shaffer on his thru hike.
+They can still be found on shelves today sometimes.

 Chocolate has long been popular among campers and backpackers, dating back to the early days of recreational outings.
 Hot chocolate, in particular, serves as a perfect sweet drink for the trail.
 Since its discovery, cocoa products have been a favorite for hunters, soldiers, and hikers alike.
 However, preparing a hot chocolate drink requires heat, making it a bit challenging to whip up on the side of the trail for a quick pick-me-up.